leaflabs/libmaple/docs/source/hardware/maple.rst

   5s manufactured during Fall 2010, the corresponding "AIN" is missing from its silkscreen.
 This mistake was fixed in later manufacturing runs.

-.. _maple-nrst-pb4:

-* **Reset and PB4 tied together**: The Maple's reset line is also connected to PB4, which is labeled on the silkscreen as pin 43.
-  Thus, attempting to use pin 43 as a GPIO may reset your board.
-This has other implications.
-Since PB4 is also the JTAG NJTRST line, this prevents the :ref:`JTAG <jtag>` "reset halt" command from working properly.

 Rev 3
 ~~~~~